Join me!

 Perfect Peonies: How to Grow, Harvest, and Show Off Garden Peonies

-Pretty peonies are the quintessential romance flower.
-They come by their popularity as a wedding flower and Instagram-worthy showpiece because of their truly breathtaking form and sweet fragrance.
+Pretty peonies are the quintessential romance flowers.
+They come by their popularity as a wedding flower and Instagram-worthy showpieces because of their truly breathtaking form and sweet fragrance.
 This everything guide to peonies covers the history and symbolism of peonies, the different cultivars, as well as how to grow, harvest, and use garden peonies.

 Perfect Peonies How to Grow, Harvest, and Dry Garden Peonies